Riverside Treasure Hunters Club

 Remembering:

-The Riverside Treasure Hunters Club is saddened to announce the passing of our long time member, Gary Weghorst.
+The Riverside Treasure Hunters Club is saddened to announce the passing of our long time member, Thomas (Tom) Gutsch.

 The metal detecting community will sorely miss him.